 They are flexible in the food they take and will very rarely go off their diet.
 They accept mice that were previously frozen, whereas other snakes may be picky to the point of making themselves sick.

 These snakes are beautiful to look at and are sometimes called the “red rat snake” because of their coloring.
-There are variations, but generally the corn snake has patterned scales in degrees of orange-yellow or yellow-black.
+There are also many beautiful corn snake morphs, but generally you’ll find them colored in degrees of orange-yellow or yellow-black.

 They are incredibly gentle, easy to handle, and are harmless in the wild.
 In fact, they’ve even often been considered a friend to gardeners and farmers because they are excellent at pest control.